Ag1O1/Python-Project/README.md

-* Python Calculator project supporting binary,hexal,octal
+# Python Calculator
+> a calculator written in python supporting binary,hexal,octal

-* TODO
+## TODO
+---
 - [ ] decimal to binary
 - [ ] validate binary

 - [ ] Use validations in parser code
 - [ ] Add comments documenting code better
 - [ ] Get ideas for more features "Not in normal calculators"